Give to the future of recreation access in Juneau

 Enter the Alaska Cabins Project, a partnership between the National Forest Foundation and the Forest Service that undertakes the largest public cabin expansion in 50 years with an eye toward improved accessibility for all.

-Each donation toward our fundraising goal of $100,000 for this cabin will unlock federal funds from the Forest Service, quadrupling your impact.
+Each donation toward our fundraising goals for these upcoming cabin projects will unlock federal funds from the Forest Service, quadrupling your impact.
 More than just a gift for today, your donation is a legacy that ensures access to Juneau’s wondrous outdoors for generations to come.

 Sítʼ Yá Hítʼ is located inside Mendenhall Campground, cabin features include: